 This fee shall be paid to the building inspector when the permit is issued.
 The building inspector will remit \$1.00 and a copy of the permit to the Selectmen for the records.
-This fee will then be put onto the town treasure.
+This fee will then be put into the town treasure.
 The balance of the fee shall be retained by the building inspector as compensation for his duties.

-- 4. Buildings and alterations shall comply with the following specifications - A. No permit for a new dwelling shall be issued unless it contains at least 576 square feet of first floor living area. - B. Foundations: All structures shall be set on solid foundations of concrete, brick, stone or other acceptable masonry except in special cases where buildings are to be used for accessory use, industrial use, warehouse, and the like, the building inspector may waive the requirement of this section and permit the use of metal or masonry piers. - C. Buildings: Must be framed according to good building practices and outside walls shall be covered with permanent materials customarily used such as wood, fire resistant shingles, siding, cinderblock, or other acceptable materials.
-In determining good building practices, the National Building Code shall be used as a standard. - D. Chimney Construction: - (a) No chimney shall be built, erected, or altered below the roof unless containing a tile or brick lining and with an iron clean-out door at or near its base, and shall extend at least two feet above the highest point where it passes through the roof.
-No chimney shall be built, erected or altered below the roof having wood or combustible materials within one inch of the chimney and shall be supported on foundations of masonry, concrete, or other non-combustible material.
+- 4. Buildings and alterations shall comply with the following specifications: - A. No permit for a new dwelling shall be issued unless it contains at least 576 square feet of first floor living area. - B. Foundations: All structures shall be set on solid foundations of concrete, brick, stone or other acceptable masonry except in special cases where buildings are to be used for accessory use, industrial use, warehouse, and the like, the building inspector may waive the requirement of this section and permit the use of metal or masonry piers. - C. Buildings: Must be framed according to good building practices and outside walls shall be covered with permanent materials customarily used such as wood, fire resistant shingles, siding, cinderblock, or other acceptable materials.
+In determining good building practices, the National Building Code shall be used as a standard.

+D. Chimney Construction

+- No chimney shall be built, erected, or altered below the roof unless containing a tile or brick lining and with an iron clean-out door at or near its base, and shall extend at least two feet above the highest point where it passes through the roof.
+No chimney shall be built, erected or altered below the roof having wood or combustible materials within one inch of the chimney and shall be supported by on foundations of masonry, concrete, or other non-combustible material.
 Prefabricated or factory-built chimneys that are approved by a nationally recognized testing laboratory shall be installed in accordance with the conditions of approval.
 An outside chimney shall have at least four inches of masonry between the lining and the abutting walls to which it is attached.
-Each source of combustion shall have its own separate flue.
+Each source of combustion shall have its own separate flue. - (b) No smoke pipes shall be installed or erected so as to be within twelve inches of any combustible floor, ceiling, wall, or partition unless amply protected with non-combustible material.
+No smoke pipes shall be installed or erected which pass into or through partitions or walls or combustible material except when guarded by a double collar of metal with an air space of at least six inches or by at least six inches of brick or other non-combustible material. - (c) Fireplaces shall have hearths of brick, stone, tile, or other approved non-combustible material supported on fire-proof slab.
+Such hearths shall extend at least 16 inches outside the face of the fireplace opening.
+The combined thickness of the hearth and supporting construction shall not be less than six inches at any point. - than six inches at any point.